-- A. A copy of the front and back of Form I-94 for each person included on this application; - B. Evidence of each applicant's relationship to the L intracompany transferee, such as a birth certificate or marriage certificate and proof of termination of any prior marriages; and - C. At least one of the following: - (1) Form I-129, Petition for a Nonimmigrant Worker, filed on behalf of the L intracompany transferee; - (2) A copy of the I-797 Receipt Notice related to the L intracompany transferee's already pending Form I-129 petition; - (3) A copy of the front and back of the L intracompany transferee's most recent Form I-94; or

-(4) A copy of the I-797 Approval Notice showing the L intracompany transferee has already been granted status for the period requested on your application.
+- A. A copy of the front and back of Form I-94 for each person included on this application; - B. A copy of the front and back of Form I-94 for each person included on this application; - C. At least one of the following: - (1) Form I-129, Petition for a Nonimmigrant Worker, filed on behalf of the L intracompany transferee; - (2) A copy of the I-797 Receipt Notice related to the L intracompany transferee's already pending Form I-129 petition; - (3) A copy of the front and back of the L intracompany transferee's most recent Form I-94; or - (4) A copy of the I-797 Approval Notice showing the L intracompany transferee has already been granted status for the period requested on your application.